CLI Reference

 Section titled “workflow resume”Resume a failed workflow run.
 Re-executes the workflow, automatically skipping nodes that completed in the prior run.

-archon workflow resume <run-id>workflow abandon
+workflow abandon

-archon workflow abandon <run-id>workflow approve
+archon workflow abandon <run-id>archon workflow abandon <run-id> --jsonworkflow approve

 Section titled “workflow approve”Approve a paused workflow run at an interactive approval gate.
 Optionally provide a comment that is available to the workflow via $LOOP_USER_INPUT.